briankarlsayen/job-scrapper/README.md

 --- [x] fix unreliable modal clicker, if not clicked stop operation
 --- [x] apply to main file
-[x] get all ul,li, and strings with bullet points for requirements [ ] automatic running: by my pc or raspi
+[x] get all ul,li, and strings with bullet points for requirements [x] automatic running: by my pc or raspi
 --- [x] run headless
 --- [x] test run on 2pm next day
---- [ ] if cron time today has passed, run in at once (check anacron) [x] save to data database
+--- [x] add reboot checker on cron to handle late startup [x] save to data database
 --- [x] setup db schema
 --- [x] import csv data to db